AbyelT/DD2482-devops-tasks/test2/step5.md

 ```
 ## Invoke your function

 Now you can invoke your functions using either the UI, faas-cli or curl.
-The faas-cli command is: `faas-cli invoke hello`{{executable}}.
-Try giving a random input and then press ctrl + D. The result should look like this:
+The faas-cli command is: `echo "hello" | faas-cli invoke hello`{{executable}}.
+The result should look like this:
 ```
 {"status":"done"}
 ```